FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Experiments and analysis

 In the data validation, we selected the latest large-scale SAR text dataset, SARLANG\cite{wei2025sarlang}, for comparison.
 This dataset depends on target detection annotations and fixed templates to generate image-text pairs, ensuring high semantic accuracy without the need for additional screening or reconstruction.
 However, as analyzed in \figref{fig9b}, SARLANG exhibits issues such as sparse semantics and limited knowledge coverage.

-To validate the effectiveness of our proposed semantic enhancement strategy, we design a structured evaluation around the screen–filter–reconstruct mechanism, which aims to eliminate low-quality samples and refine textual content to enhance semantic quality and training robustness.
+To validate the effectiveness of our proposed SCIO strategy, we design a structured evaluation around the screen–filter–reconstruct mechanism, which aims to eliminate low-quality samples and refine textual content to enhance semantic quality and training robustness.
 Specifically, we conduct two ablation experiments: (1) removing the entire screen–filter–reconstruct pipeline and training directly on the original data; and (2) applying only the screen–filter stage to retain high-quality samples without performing textual reconstruction.

 On typical VQA tasks, the experimental results for different configurations are shown in Table \ref{tab11}.
-The experiments demonstrate that when trained with the SAR-GEOVL dataset we constructed, the performance of each task significantly outperforms SARLANG, validating the advanced nature of the proposed data construction method in terms of semantic richness and knowledge guidance.
+The experiments demonstrate that when trained with the FUSAR-GEOVL dataset we constructed, the performance of each task significantly outperforms SARLANG, validating the advanced nature of the proposed data construction method in terms of semantic richness and knowledge guidance.
 Additionally, both the filtering and reconstruction processes play a critical role in improving performance.

 \figref{fig15} presents a visual comparison of features extracted by different models in the target counting task.
-From \figref{fig15}[a-b], it is evident that SAR-KnowLIP exhibits stronger resistance to interference. \figref{fig15}[c-e] further shows that the model trained with SARLANG suffers from noticeable target omissions, while SAR-KnowLIP accurately focuses on all target areas.
+From \figref{fig15}[a-b], it is evident that FUSAR-KLIP exhibits stronger resistance to interference. \figref{fig15}[c-e] further shows that the model trained with SARLANG suffers from noticeable target omissions, while FUSAR-KLIP accurately focuses on all target areas.